yjh0410/yolov2-yolov3_PyTorch/README.md

 It is known to us that reproducing the model is easy while it is hard to reproduce the results shown in the paper.

-As the Chinese new years(2020-1-24) is comming, I have no more energy to adjust my yolo-v2 which means my model can't get the same result as origin yolo-v2 (76.8 mAP with 416 and 78.6 with 544).
-If you really care about this point, my project can't satisfy you.
-And there are many other excellent projects reproducing origin yolo-v2, so just consider to clone them and try on your task.

 Before I tell you guys how to use this project, I must say something about difference between origin yolo-v2 and mine:

-- For objectness, I just regard it as a 0-1 bernoulli distribution (Origin yolo-v2 set IoU as the objectness label.).
-If there is an object, the label is 1, else it is 0.
-And the model uses sigmoid function and MSE loss function.

 - For class prediction, I use cross-entropy funtion while origin yolo-v2 used MSE to regression it.
 I really can't understand why it used MSE for class.
 If anyone knows that, please tell me.
 Thanks a lot!

 - For data augmentation, I copy the augmentation codes from the https://github.com/amdegroot/ssd.pytorch which is a superb project reproducing the SSD.
 If anyone is interested in SSD, just clone it to learn !(Don't forget to star it !)

-My yolo-v2 got 75.2 mAP with 416 input size, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
-With 608 input size, my yolo-v2 gets 77.2 mAP.
-This is maybe because that there are two tricks that didn't work:
+My yolo-v2 got 76.0 mAP with 416 input size, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
+Otherwise, I find the multi-scale trick doesn't always work...

-1. hi-res classifier

-The darknet19-448 has been trained and got 75.52 top-1 acc.
-But it doesn't bring any improvement for my model.

-2. multi-scale train

-It doesn't work, too.
-Although it does make my model robust to more input size (from 320 to 608), it didn't bring any increase on mAP with 416 resolution.

 My loss function and groundtruth creator both in the ```tools.py```, and you can try to change some parameters to improve the model.